vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/custom-resources.md

 Workshop session resource
 -------------------------

-Although ``WorkshopRequest`` would be the typical way that workshop instances would be requested, upon the request being granted, the Educates operator will itself create an instance of a ``WorkshopSession`` custom resource.
+The ``WorkshopRequest`` can be to request a workshop session.
+Under the covers the Educates operator is itself creating an instance of a ``WorkshopSession`` custom resource in order to honour the request.

 The ``WorkshopSession`` custom resource is the expanded definition of what the workshop instance should look like.
 It combines details from ``Workshop`` and ``WorkshopEnvironment``, and also links back to the ``WorkshopRequest`` resource object which triggered the request.
-The eduk8s operator reacts to an instance of ``WorkshopSession`` and creates the workshop instance based on that definition.
+The Educates operator reacts to an instance of ``WorkshopSession`` and creates the workshop instance based on that definition.

 The raw custom resource definition for the ``WorkshopSession`` custom resource can be viewed by running: